Fort Lauderdale Personal Injury Lawyer

 Even if you believe that you did not suffer severe injuries in an accident, you should visit a hospital or urgent care center to get checked out if at all possible.
 In some cases, you may have adrenaline from the accident masking the symptoms of serious injuries.

 Many victims do not feel pain until hours later.
 In the meantime, they may substantially worsen their injuries.
 Other victims may not notice the pain until the next day.
-Still, others may walk around on severe injuries for days or weeks, writing it off to “normal soreness” after an accident.
+Still, others may walk around with severe injuries for days or weeks, writing it off as “normal soreness” after an accident.
 Prompt medical treatment can prevent you from missing severe injuries and allow you to receive the treatment you need.

-Seeking medical care promptly can also provide vitally-needed evidence of when your injuries took place, which can help immensely if you must file a personal injury claim to seek compensation for your injuries.
+Seeking medical care promptly can also provide vitally needed evidence of when your injuries took place, which can help immensely if you must file a personal injury claim to seek compensation for your injuries.
 In some cases, the liable party may attempt to prove that your injuries took place at another time.
 If another event caused your injuries, the liable party may not have to pay compensation for your claim.
 Your medical care visit will help establish exactly when your injuries took place.

 2. Listen to all instructions given to you by medical care professionals.

 Not only should you seek medical care, you should also take care to listen to the advice given by your doctors.
 Your doctors want to help you make as full a recovery as possible.
 If you ignore them, however, you can worsen your injuries or prolong your recovery.

 In addition, this may give the liable party grounds to argue that you worsened your injuries or did not take the steps necessary to contribute to your recovery, which can reduce the compensation you can receive for your injuries.